 Nate’s Grade: B+

-Posted on April 22, 2010, in 2010 Movies and tagged aaron taylor-johnson, bad kids, chloe grace moritz, christopher mintz-plasse, clark duke, comic book, gory, mark millar, mark strong, matthew vaughn, nicolas cage.
+Posted on April 22, 2010, in 2010 Movies and tagged aaron taylor-johnson, bad kids, chloe grace moritz, christopher mintz-plasse, clark duke, comic book, gory, mark millar, mark strong, matthew vaughn, nicolas cage, strong heroine.
 Bookmark the permalink.
 Leave a comment.